-- 1905 Key findings from Figure 5-9 include: - Iron concentrations are generally below the agricultural suitability threshold (Ayers and Westcot, 1985), and some are above the secondary MCL. - The two recent elevated iron measurements were obtained from the monitoring wells constructed in support of the GSP and appear to be outliers.
+Key findings from Figure 5-9 include:

+Iron concentrations are generally below the agricultural suitability threshold (Ayers and Westcot, 1985), with two recent elevated measurements from the monitoring wells constructed in support of the GSP and some are above the secondary MCL.

+- The two recent elevated iron measurements were obtained from the monitoring wells constructed in support of the GSP and appear to be outliers.
 Additional sampling should be conducted after verifying the wells are adequately developed and purged. - Based on wells with more than one sample in recent years, there are no trends observed in iron concentrations within the Basin.